top of page

 My Therapeutic Approach

 I know that it takes courage and vulnerability to explore painful and challenging experiences.
-My primary focus is on building strong therapeutic relationships with my clients based on trust and safety, and believe that this
+My primary focus is on building strong therapeutic relationships with my clients based on trust and safety, and believe that this is the foundation for positive growth and change.

-compassion and non-judgement.
-I consider the whole person: mind, body, and spirit, and recognise that these facets are interconnected.
-I will gather background information in our initial session and formulate an understanding of how your history, environment,
+I have a warm, relaxed and conversational approach in therapy and do not pathologise or diagnose individuals.
+I meet clients in the here-and-now of their experience, considering the whole person: mind, body, and spirit, and recognise that these facets are interconnected.
+I will gather background information in our initial session and formulate an understanding of how your history, environment, spirituality, relationships, general health and nutrition shape your world view, neurobiology, and mental health.

 I draw on a range of evidence-based therapeutic interventions including: cognitive-behavioural therapy (CBT), acceptance and commitment therapy (ACT), internal family systems therapy (IFS), and Schema Therapy.
 I also utilise mindfulness, existential and somatic therapies where appropriate.